 The verifications to be performed in Approach A should simulate actual operational conditions to the extent possible, including any unusual, extreme or unique conditions that may be encountered during operation (e.g., temperature/humidity/power conditions, smooth roll-over for leap year; specific mathematical operations for QA/QC, etc.).
 Typically, the tests involved in these verifications are described in validated protocols developed by the NHS.
 Despite this fact, some of these protocols are based on National or International standards.

 For some new technologies, such as ADCPs, performance verification is much more complex.
 Selected performance elements, as suggested above, can be easily verified through simple tests, while others, especially those related to the soundness of the measured and calculated parameters (e.g., depth, velocity, discharge) require significant and ongoing investment in time, effort, and bilateral discussions with the manufacturers and other instrument users.
 For some new technologies, which are replacing long established technologies (e.g., ADCP versus mechanical current meters), the verification of the performance is often demonstrated theoretically, but for the NHS experimental verification is usually required, often through measurement comparison against the already established technology, and/or between various instruments based on complex and sophisticated technologies.
 Typically, this is done with a measurement procedure strongly validated to ensure consistency and repeatability, and it is usually done under controlled environments, such as tow tanks, or in natural settings where each instrument under validation is subjected to the same conditions (e.g. instrument intercomparisons).
-The evaluation of the uncertainties involved in these comparisons and calibrations should be based on authoritative guidelines such as those provided by ISO, JCGM, etc. (e.g. ISO 25377; [New Zealand] Guidelines of the JCGM 101, 2008; JCGM 106, 2012).
+The evaluation of the uncertainties involved in these comparisons and calibrations should be based on authoritative guidelines such as those provided by ISO, JCGM, etc. (e.g. ISO 25377; Guidelines of the JCGM 101, 2008; JCGM 106, 2012).

 The comparison of ADCP instruments by regattas is a very practical tool for the verification of ADCP instruments.
 It is possible to use only two (4 and more is optimal) ADCPs for comparison with each other within several parameters (flow, velocity, area, width) but the comparison of a higher number of instruments implies a more complex and rigorous evaluation.
 Results from regattas usually have higher uncertainties due to the variation of the environmental factors as influence is under lower control.
 Despite this fact, the selection of the proper river, typically wide, deep enough, and uniform flow patterns in the whole profile, will usually provide enough measurements suitable for the intercomparison.
 This intercomparison usually involves a lot of organization effort but the benefit for NHS is found in lower economical demands, test results corresponding to conditions where instruments are ordinary used, and in addition, such meetings can be beneficial due operators experience exchange.
 There are several NHS (France, Czech Republic, New Zealand), which conduct regattas regularly, but with minor differences in processing and evaluation procedures according to the different purposes and instruments involved.